gravitational/gravity/docs/5.x/pack.md

 ## Packaging Applications

-Telekube can package any Kubernetes application (along with any dependencies) into a self-deploying, tarball ("Application Bundle").
+Gravity can package any Kubernetes application (along with any dependencies) into a self-deploying, tarball ("Application Bundle").

 An Application Manifest is required to create an Application Bundle.
 An Application Manifest is